Noise Reduction

 Other Tools and Approaches

-The C4 method described can be replicated with any multiband compressor, provided it supports the expander mode.
+The C4 method described above can be replicated with any multiband compressor, provided it supports the expander mode.

 Using Logic Pro Multipressor